-Normally when a domain name is deleted it will immediately enter quarantine status.
-Most TLDs will charge costs to reactivate a domain, for gTLDs this can go up to hundreds of dollars just to reactivate the domain.
+Normally when a domain name is deleted it will immediately enter quarantine state.
+Most TLDs will charge a fee to reactivate a domain, for gTLDs this can go up to hundreds of dollars.

 To reduce the impact of a domain that will expire, Openprovider introduced a functionality called soft quarantine.
 This means that when the domain name expires, it will no longer be active, but can be reactivated without additional fees.

 To achieve this Openprovider use the renewal terms given to our suppliers.
 These are generally not exactly on the end of the validity period of the domain name and Openprovider can extend it without paying for it.
 Until the actual end-date is reached, Openprovider allows to reactivate the domain without additional (restore) fee aside from a year renewal of the domain name.

 Between the point in time when the domain has expired in the resellers account and the moment prior to its deletion the nameservers of the domain will be changed to: